2012 National League Championship Series: Game 3

 The Giants scored first in the third inning. Ángel Pagán singled to lead off the inning, advanced to third on a Marco Scutaro double, then scored on a Pablo Sandoval groundout.
 The Cardinals took the lead in the bottom half of that inning, when Matt Carpenter—who had replaced Carlos Beltrán due to injury in the first inning—hit a two-run home run.
 Giants starter Matt Cain only allowed one baserunner over the next three innings, but the Cardinals got an insurance run in the seventh inning.
 After David Freese doubled with one out, Cain intentionally walked Daniel Descalso.
 Pete Kozma then singled to load the bases.
 Shane Robinson then grounded out, scoring Freese on the play.

 After Robinson grounded out, there was a 3-hour-and-28-minute rain delay.
 When the game resumed—with Kozma and Descalso still on base—Javier López replaced Cain and got Jon Jay to ground out to end the inning.
-Jason Motte pitched two perfect innings for the Cardinals to earn his third save of the postseason.
+Cardinals starter Kyle Lohse earned the win with 5 2/3 innings, allowing just the one run, while Jason Motte pitched two perfect innings for the Cardinals to earn his third save of the postseason.